 Accident and Emergency – If you, or someone else has a major health emergency, such as severe breathing difficulties or loss of blood, go to your nearest accident and emergency department, or call 999 for an emergency ambulance.
 Your nearest department is Birmingham Heartlands Hospital – Bordesley Green East, Birmingham, B9 5SS (0121 424 2000).

 The Citizens’ Advice Bureau (see website) helps people resolve their legal, money and other problems by providing free information and advice from over 3,000 locations, and by influencing policymakers.

 If you have a concern about an area of practice activity, we are always keen to receive your feedback.
-Please contact the reception who will organise for you to speak to the Practice Business Manager or the Assistant Manager.
 We take all complaints most seriously.
 Please utilise the contact page to email us anonymously, or to find appropriate contact details.